onaolami/Automate-the-boring-stuff/chapterone.md

 'I have eaten ' + 99 + ' burritos.'

 You can’t add string and integer together,the  99 has to be converted to string.
+I can fix it by converting the 99 to str

+'I have eaten ' + str(99) + ' burritos.'